velvia/presentations/2014-filodb/filodb.md

 - Regular Cassandra table reads vs FiloDB reads
 - Spark Cass Connector vs FiloDB Spark SQL
     + include Tachyon/caching study

 ---

+## What FiloDB is Optimized For

+- Bulk appends and updates
+- Ingesting a few datasets at a time in bulk
+- OLAP / Data warehousing queries (full table scans)
+- Generating views

+---

+## What FiloDB is Not Optimized For

+- Pinpoint reads and writes
+- OLTP

+---

+# <span class="golden">FiloDB</span> Use Cases

+---